Pulse Africa Terms and Conditions

 Charter rates are usually based on a minimum of two passengers.
 Should you be travelling alone, a single traveller surcharge will be levied against all charter costs.
 Some charter rates are based on a ‘seat on charter’ rate.
 This means that in order to maximise the use of their aircraft, the charter company may have other people on board the plane and you may stop to collect or drop off other passengers en route to your destination.
 Should you require a private charter, we can arrange this at an additional cost.

-On all charter aircraft there is a luggage restriction of 10 – 15 kg excluding a reasonable amount of camera equipment.
+On all charter aircraft there is a luggage restriction of between 10 and 15 kg excluding a reasonable amount of camera equipment.
 This is strictly adhered to in the interests of safety.

 Exchange rates used will be detailed on each specific quote when applicable.

 The CPA, section 49 requires us to bring to your attention certain aspects and risks of the Company’s Terms and Conditions.
 We have done this by means of text highlighted in bold and in italics.

 All content included in our web site, such as text, graphics, logos, button icons, images, and software, is the property of our website or its content suppliers and protected by U.S. And international copyright laws.
 Permission is granted to electronically copy and print hard copy portions of pulseafrica.co.za for the sole purpose of placing an order with our website or using the web site as a shopping resource.
 Any other use, including the reproduction, modification, distribution, transmission, republication, display or performance, of the content of website.Com or its respective content suppliers is strictly prohibited.